2026-02-05 reading time 8 minutes

 Smart CAD supports a shared operational log where radio and digital communications are tied to tasking and operational checklists.
 Dispatch can issue clear instructions, track progress, and confirm completion while keeping actions connected to the incident timeline.
 This reduces misunderstandings, limits duplicated effort, and makes stand down decisions easier because completion is visible, not implied.

-Geofencing and Access control
+Geofencing and Access Control

 A mine safety management system should allow teams to define operational zones, restricted areas, and high-risk locations aligned to real workflows.
 When a vehicle, contractor, or crew crosses a boundary, the alert should be immediate, location-specific, and tied to operational context.